ruby-formatter/rufo/README.md

 - `:dynamic`: (default) if there's a space, keep it.
 Otherwise don't add it.
 - `:always`: always add a space
 - `:never`: never add a space
+- `:match`: if there's a leading space, keep it (just one) and match the closing bracket with one space before it

 With `:always`, arrays will look like this: